nuts4nuts4nuts/covijam1/README.md

 - Looking out
 - Giving Ungo sugar - (press X to give)
 	- Ungo hangs to the side of the car
+- Car asks you questions - pops up a text box - read receipt
+- Car speaks with the voice of a Big Mouth Billy Bass

+#### Controls
+- Click 2 Ungo (Slick 2 Bungo)
+- Drive with Big Mouth Billy Bass steering wheel

 #### Wibes
 - Coming from somewhere -- going somewhere
 - Nevada wibes
 - Going from the middle of america
 - Going to a beach
+- 3 Locations: drive stop - drive stop - drive stop

+##### Stop 1: The Noodle Shop
+- Tampopo is there (aniume girls)

+##### Stop 2: The Gas Station (Do0die STore)
+- Car has to get an "oil change" (big dump)

+##### Stop 3: The Beach
+- CAR and Character have to go their separate ways

+##### CAR
+- CAR talks - FULL VERBAL

+##### Character
+- Character has no object permanence - losing Ungo
+- Character is a sassy self-insert
+- Character and CAR playing music together

 ### Notes
 - A mech in the game is the same as a mech in real life